UPDATE: INSTAGRAM CHALLENGE FOR UNDERGRADUATE STUDENTS, MORE ON FKP INSTAGRAM ACCOUNT @forum.pembangunan

 The 3rd Hendra Esmara Lecture on regional development will be delivered by Professor Arief Anshory Yusuf (Universitas Padjadjaran and Dewan Ekonomi Nasional) entitled Seventy years of the Kuznets Curve: is education a facilitator of structural transformation or a driver of inequality?
+Abstract of the talk is provided below.

 The second part of the seminar will discuss extractive industries and regional inequality with Professor Werry Darta Taifur (Universitas Andalas), Professor Budy Resosudarmo (The Australian National University).